RPL-CS-UCL/seminar-template/content/0-markdown.md

 nav: Tutorial
 ---

+Preliminaries:
+1. Fork the website
+2. Make github page from settings

 How to edit the website:
 1. Edit the _config.yml
 2. Delete the `content/<>.html` files that you don't want as tabs or add new ones.
 Alphabetical order determines navigation order.